syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-upgrading-caph.md

 You might be surprised that for `infrastructure-hetzner`, you see the "Already up to date" message below "NEXT VERSION".

+{% callout %}

-NOTE: `clusterctl upgrade plan` does not display pre-release versions by default.
+`clusterctl upgrade plan` does not display pre-release versions by default.

+{% /callout %}

 ## Upgrade cluster-API